john-itcsolutions/smart-web-postgresql-grpc/README.md

 Recheck microk8s status on every node.

-Next we need to label the nodes.
+Next we need to label the database node, to ensure we can "taint" the other nodes, to prevent pods from running elsewhere.

 On primary:

-`microk8s kubectl label nodes primary nodetype=primary`

 `microk8s kubectl label nodes database nodetype=database`

-`microk8s kubectl label nodes kubeflow nodetype=kubeflow`

 Now in each node we require a shared directory to mount your host repo directory into, and to give general access to files on the Host.